qweasd2213/BurgerOrderer/Reflektioner/Hugo_Paulsson.md

 **Information about our planing and To-DO list is in our repository.
 BurgerOrderer/Planering/planering.md**

 # 11 Oktober
 Yesterday I forgot to write in my engineer-diary.
 Yesterday I was trying to get our MenuStore container to work correctly and understand how to code SQL and how the database works, wasn't very succsesfull.
-Today I'm gonna watch videos from the YouTube channel freeCodeCamp.org so I can really understand how databases and SQL work because write now I don't at all where I'm supposed to start.
+Today I'm gonna watch videos from the YouTube channel freeCodeCamp.org so I can really understand how databases and SQL work because right now I don't understand much of what I'm supposed to do.